mfractor/mfractor.github.io/docs/xamarin-forms/overview.md

 ## Introduction

-MFractor provides many, many tools and utilies that make building apps with Xamarin.Forms significantly easier.
+MFractor provides many, many tools and utilities that make building apps with Xamarin.Forms significantly easier.

 This section of the documentation outlines the features on offer for a Xamarin.Forms developer and how they improve your productivity.